Azure/azure-oam-solution/scripts/README.md

 Crossplane needs a Service Principal so that it can manage resources for you.

 Follow the instructions [here](https://crossplane.io/docs/v0.11/getting-started/install-configure.html) for `Select Provider -> Azure -> Get Azure Principal Keyfile`.
-You do not install or configurat anything other than the service principal now, just make sure to create `creds.json` and run all of the listed commands to grant permissions.
+You do not install or configure anything other than the service principal now, just make sure to create `creds.json` and run all of the listed commands to grant permissions.

 #### Create Resource Group